Efficient Fairness-Performance Pareto Front Computation: Introduction

 In this paper we propose a new method to compute the optimal Pareto front, which does not require the training of complex fair representation models.
 In other words, we show that, perhaps somewhat surprisingly, the computation of the Pareto Front can be decoupled from that of the representation, and only relies on learning of much simpler, unconstrained classifiers on the data.
 To achieve this, we first show that the optimal fair representations satisfy a number of structural properties.
 While these properties may be of independent interest, here we use them to express the points on the Pareto Front as the solutions of small discrete optimisation problems.
-The problems fall into the category of \emph{concave minimisation} problems \cite{benson1995concave}, which have been extensively studied, and can be efficiently solved using modern dedicated optimisation frameworks, \cite{shen2016disciplined}.
+These problems, known as \emph{concave minimisation} problems \cite{benson1995concave}, have been extensively studied and can be efficiently solved using modern dedicated optimisation frameworks, \cite{shen2016disciplined}.

 We now describe the results in more detail.
-Let $X$ and $A$ denote the data features and the sensitive attribute, respectively.
-The sensitive attribute is a part of the data, and we assume that $A$ is binary.
-The features $X$ will be taking values in $\RR^d$.
+Let $X \in \mcX$ and $A\in \mcA$ denote the data features and the sensitive attribute, respectively.
+We assume that $A$ is binary, while $X$ may take values in an arbitrary space $\mcX$, typically with $\mcX = \RR^d$.
 In addition, we have a \emph{target} variable $Y$, taking values in a finite set $\mcY$.
-That is, we are interested in representations that maximise the performance of prediction of $Y$, under the fairness constraint.
+We are then interested in representations that maximise the performance of prediction of $Y$, under the fairness constraint.
 The representation is denoted by $Z$, and is typically expressed by constructing the conditional distributions $\Prob{Z \cond X=x,A=a}$, for $a\in \Set{0,1}$.
 The problem setting is illustrated in Figure \ref{fig:representations_main}.

-In Section \ref{sec:opt_reprs_properties} we introduce the invertibility theorem.
-This result states, informally, that in an \emph{optimal} representation, every point $z$ can be generated from at most two $x$'s, one given $A=0$ and another given $A=1$.
-That is, there are \emph{unique} $u,v$ such that $\Prob{Z=z\cond X=u,A=0}\neq 0$ and $\Prob{Z=z \cond X=v,A=1}\neq 0$.
-This in turn hints at a possibility that in an optimal representation, the space of $z$ may be indexed by the pairs $(u,v)$, where $u,v$ denote $x$'s corresponding to $A=0$ and $A=1$ as above.
-Indeed, an additional result, the Uniform Approximation Lemma \ref{lem:uniform_approx}, deferred to Supplementary \ref{sec:uniform_approximation} due to space constraints, implies that for every pair $(u,v)$, one needs to have only a small number of $z$'s associated with it, in order to approximate all possible representations.
-Together, these results bound the number of points needed to model \emph{all} optimal representations, if $X$ has finitely many values.